mendesalex89/insurance_price_predict/README.md

 Supervised Learning: The model is trained on labeled data.
 Examples include linear regression, decision trees, and classification algorithms.
 Unsupervised Learning: The model finds patterns and relationships in unlabeled data.
 Examples include clustering algorithms like K-Means.
 Semi-Supervised Learning: Combines labeled and unlabeled data to improve learning accuracy.
-The chosen algorithm for this project is Linear Regression, which falls under the supervised learning paradigm because it is trained on labeled data to predict a continuous target variable (insurance charges).

 Chosen Algorithm
 Linear Regression
 Linear Regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
 It assumes a linear relationship between the input variables and the single output variable.